The Personal Touch

 Personal mentoring often occurs at the level of the Chief Family—a cohort of about 30 residents led by a Chief Resident.
 Families are also broken down into smaller, nuclear families with junior and senior residents serving as “big sibling” mentors for interns.
 Siblings and Chiefs often advocate for residents in many forums and provide near-peer guidance on personal and professional balance.

-Residents also often use their specific Academy (discussed more in depth elsewhere) to find faculty mentors who can assist with identifying project or research opportunities.
+Residents also often use their specific Academy (discussed more in depth elsewhere) to find faculty mentors who can assist with identifying projects or research opportunities.
 The Academy’s Faculty Advisors, affiliated faculty members, and Chief Residents organize specific opportunities for residents to identify faculty mentors through networking events, career nights, and research-in-progress events, among others.
 Well-connected faculty members who are experts in their field often then become sponsors for residents to launch their careers as well.

 Medical Education Mentorship